 We’re reading a couple thoughtful essays written by leaders of our national Presbyterian Church of the USA.
 They are PDFs that you can download, taken from a larger collection produced by the Covenant Network of our national church entitled Frequently Asked Questions about Sexuality.
 [PDF]

-Since the Bible seems only to condemn same-sex relations, how can some Christians affirm same-sex marriage or the ordination of openly gay and lesbian Christians?
-Where is there any support for this approach in the Bible?
+3. Since the Bible seems only to condemn same-sex relations, how can some Christians affirm same-sex marriage or the ordination of openly gay and lesbian Christians?
+Where is there any support for this approach in the Bible? - by Jeffrey S. Sikerz

 Past Book Club Discussions & Resources